-If a child breaks a class/school rule or shows inappropriate behaviour a verbal warning is given.
-On the second incident the child's name is put on the board, the third occasion the name is underlined and Yellow Card is given.
+If a child breaks a class/school rule or shows inappropriate behaviour then a verbal warning is given.
+A second verbal warning will be given if the inappropriate behaviour continues.
+On the third incident the child's name is put on the board, on the fourth occasion, the name is underlined and Yellow Card is given.
 The yellow card is placed on the class chart under the child's name as a visual prompt.

-At this point the child has another chance to turn the behaviour round and go back t up the triangle to green.
+At this point the child has another chance to turn the behaviour round and go back up the triangle to green.